 According to the FDA, food allergies occur when the body’s immune system reacts to the proteins in certain foods.
 Allergic reactions can be as drastic as anaphylaxis, which is life-threatening.
 However, allergic reactions can also be as mild as hives or swelling.

-The Eight Major Food Allergens
+The Nine Major Food Allergens

 When FALCPA passed in 2004, it required all foods and ingredients that contain significant allergens to be labeled.
 These are typically seen after the ingredients list, with language like, “Contains eggs, milk, and soy.”